Defining the Issue of Our Time: Corona Virus

 Check out this one-page printable guide.

-Download free posters with inspiring images
+Download free posters with inspiring images and words of wisdom.

 Fr.
 John Grace, pastor at Immaculate Conception Church,